Sathgen Therapeutics completes dosing of the first two cohorts of healthy volunteers with MSP008-22, a novel anti-viral drug

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Inflationsdaten im Fokus: US-Börsen legen zu -- ATX im Minus -- DAX fester -- Börsen in Asien schließen höher
+Börse aktuell - Live TickerZinssorgen belasten: US-Börsen tiefer -- ATX schwächelt -- DAX gibt nach -- Chinesische Börsen schließen im Minus

-Der heimische Aktienmarkt präsentiert sich im Donnerstagshandel schwächer, während der deutsche Leitindex Gewinne verzeichnet.
-Die US-Börsen legen zu.
-An den asiatischen Börsen zeigten sich am Donnerstag zum Handelsschluss Pluszeichen.
+Der heimische Aktienmarkt notiert am Freitag tiefer.
+Der deutsche Leitindex verliert ebenfalls.
+Die US-Börsen geben nach.
+An den chinesischen Börsen ging es vor dem Wochenende abwärts.